sonbua/GivenWhenThenTemplateToCSharp/README.md

 ## Quick start

-Assuming that a feature under test is located at `/c/features/GuessTheWord.feature` with this content
+Assuming that a feature is described in `/c/features/GuessTheWord.feature` with this content

 ```
 Given the Maker has started a game with the word silky